Francesco Coccopalmerio: The Capozzi affair

 In June 2017, news surfaced that at some point during the month, Msgr.
-Luigi Capozzi, the private secretary to Cardinal Francesco Coccopalmerio, had been arrested by Vatican police after illegally using cocaine at a gay orgy party at his (Capozzi's) Vatican apartment.
-He was afterwards hospitalized at the Roman Pius XI clinic so that he could detox.
-After that, he had a short period of retreat at a nearby monastery and then spent time at the Gemelli Hospital in Rome.
+Luigi Capozzi, the private secretary to Cardinal Coccopalmerio, had been arrested by Vatican Gendarmerie after illegally using cocaine at a gay orgy party at Capozzi's Vatican apartment.
+Capozzi was afterwards hospitalized at the Roman Pius XI clinic so that he could detox, after which he had a short period of retreat at a nearby monastery and then spent time at the Gemelli Hospital in Rome.
 Despite the fact that Capozzi resided in the apartment, the apartment was owned by Coccopalmerio.

 Prior to the arrest, Coccopalmerio had also recommended having Capozzi appointed as a Bishop.
-A Jerusalem Post article dated 24 July 2019 revealed that following his arrest, Capozzi was ordered to undergo drug rehabilitation therapy and was no longer in the Vatican, but rather a spiritual retreat somewhere in Italy.
+An article dated 24 July 2019 on The Jerusalem Post revealed that following his arrest, Capozzi was ordered to undergo drug rehabilitation therapy and was no longer in the Vatican, but rather a spiritual retreat somewhere in Italy.